awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ------
 #### [ C\# ]

-For details, see the [EnableKey method](http://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/KeyManagementService/MKeyManagementServiceListAliasesListAliasesRequest.html) in the *AWS SDK for \.NET*\.
+For details, see the [listAliases method](http://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/KeyManagementService/MKeyManagementServiceListAliasesListAliasesRequest.html) in the *AWS SDK for \.NET*\.

 ```
 // List the aliases in this AWS account